-This question is tough as it can dive deep into detail and require books and years of effort.
-However, at the highest level blockchain technology can
+This question is tough as it can dive deep into detail and requires an extensive understanding.
+However, at the highest level blockchain technology should be considered when:

 - Information sharing is more important than hoarding – no business operates completely independently.